marcellomaugeri/euler-swap/README.md

 # EulerSwap

-EulerSwap is an Automated Market Maker (AMM) that uses [Euler lending vaults](https://docs.euler.finance/euler-vault-kit-white-paper/) as leveraged lending products in order to extend the range of its reserves and thereby improve the capital efficiency of liquidity provisioning.

-To swappers, EulerSwap presents a hopefully familiar Uniswap2-style interface but internally it supports borrow and repaying, custom pricing curves, and other advanced functionality.
-Although useable by anyone, it is primarily intended to be invoked by sophisticated actors such as swap aggregators, intents solvers, and MEV bots.
-Similar to Uniswap, there is a careful separation between the critical core functionality for servicing swaps and the surrounding periphery functions for quoting, etc.
+EulerSwap is an automated market maker (AMM) that integrates with Euler [credit vaults](https://docs.euler.finance/euler-vault-kit-white-paper/) to provide deeper liquidity for swaps.
+When a user initiates a swap, a smart contract called an EulerSwap operator borrows the required output token using the input token as collateral.
+This model enables up to 40x the liquidity depth of traditional AMMs by making idle assets in Euler more efficient.
+Unlike traditional AMMs, which often fragment liquidity across multiple pools, EulerSwap further increases capital efficiency by allowing a single, cross-collateralised credit vault to support multiple asset pairs at once.
+At its core, EulerSwap uses a flexible AMM curve to optimise swap pricing, ensuring deep liquidity while maintaining market balance.
+By combining just-in-time liquidity, shared liquidity across pools, and customisable AMM mechanics, EulerSwap reduces inefficiencies in liquidity provision, offering deeper markets, lower costs, and greater control for liquidity providers.

-For more information, refer to the [white paper](./docs/white-paper/EulerSwap_White_Paper.pdf).
+For more information, refer to the [white paper](./docs/whitepaper/EulerSwap_White_Paper.pdf).

 ## Usage